stanley-1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `add n/David Tan p/91082942 t/neighbour fb/tan.david tele/d_av_id`

-Adds a new contact named "David Tan" with phone number "91082942" to SociaLite.
+This will add a new contact named "David Tan" with phone number "91082942" to SociaLite.
 The contact is tagged as 'neighbour' and has a facebook handle and telegram handle.
 </div>